Michael Kvakin - Fotolia

 One such supplier is Anaplan – which is set on breaking large companies from using Excel for financial planning and sales operations.
 The firm seems to be gathering momentum, with revenue growth of 134% for the first half of its fiscal year ending in January 2016.

 Its chief executive officer, Frederic Laluyaux, said SAP, Oracle and IBM “have not delivered” a simplification of how IT enables business processes, specifically financial and sales planning.
-He said the advent and growth of cloud computing should have been made possible.
+He said the advent and growth of cloud computing should have made this possible.
 He said the technology from these companies will not deliver in future either – despite statements to the contrary – because they are so wedded to their own on-premise enterprise software.

 “They have all failed on their promise to deliver usable, scalable and affordable software.
 People want to be able to test on a small scale and deploy at their own pace.
 The days of having to spend tens of millions of dollars to fix something in enterprise software are over," said Laluyaux.